Individual (EP)

-Individual (stylized in all caps) is the debut extended play (EP) by American duo Niki & Gabi, released independently on July 27, 2018.
-The EP features six original tracks composed and produced by Lyre, most of which have a EDM pop sound.
-The EP charted at No. 14 on the Heatseekers Albums chart and No. 32 on the Independent Albums chart.
+Individual (stylized in all caps) is the debut extended play (EP) by American duo Niki & Gabi.
+It was released independently on July 27, 2018.
+Musically, Individual is primarily a dance-pop and electropop record that heavily incorporates elements of EDM.
+It was produced by the female production duo LYRE.

+The EP was preceded by four singles: "R U", "Sleep It Off", "Let It Roar" and "Flowers".
+Commercially, Individual performed well on Billboard component charts, peaking at number 14 on the Heatseekers Albums chart and number 32 on the Independent Albums chart.

 Background

 Twin sisters Niki and Gabi started their career in 2010 following the creation of their YouTube channel, 00RemakeGirls.
 Besides the comedy skits that were posted on that channel, the duo also posted covers of songs, and performed in several concerts.
-They talked about their plans of releasing an album in the future.
+Following the release of their song "We're Not Over" in 2014, they talked about their plans of releasing an album in the future.

 In 2016, the duo began working on their first extended play, and it was announced in 2017 that they would be releasing a five-track EP in November.
 The lead single "R U" was released in August 2017.
 "Sleep It Off" was released as the EP's second single in June 2018.
 In an interview with Post Magazine, director Aaron Grasso talked about working on five music videos with Niki and Gabi, including "Sleep It Off" and "Let It Roar".

 The double singles "Let It Roar" and "Flowers" were released in July.
 The song "Let It Roar" served as Niki's debut solo single, and its music video was released on July 20.
 "Flowers" was a follow-up to Gabi's 2016 debut single "Ever After".
 Its music video was released on July 25, and it featured a guest appearance from American media personality Paris Hilton.